amramy/Kickstarter_Challenge/README.md

 ### Other tables or graphs we could create?
 * A pivot table with a line graph showing how many days the campaign was open would be useful.
 Was it too short or too long to be successful?
-* Was the number of backers a factor in being successful for not?
+* Was the number of backers a factor in being successful or not?
 * A table with a stacked bar graph showing individual country success with Theater/Play Kickstarter campaigns would be interesting.